LLNL/scr/scripts/pyfe/README.rst

 | *(Initial / tentative stage)*
 |
-| After doing the scr make install the pyfe scripts will be in scr/install/bin/pyfe
+| After doing the scr make install the scrjob scripts will be in scr/install/bin/pyfe
 |
-| pyfe can be installed using pip for the following usage:
+| scrjob can be installed using pip for the following usage:
 | Make a virtual environment somewhere and use pip install in scr/install/bin/pyfe
 | ``$ cd ~/scr/install/bin/pyfe``
 | ``$ python3 -m venv venv``
 | ``$ source venv/bin/activate``
 | ``$ pip3 install -e .``
-| ``$ python -m pyfe.scr_srun [args]``
+| ``$ python -m scrjob.scr_srun [args]``
 |
-| scripts can be ran without installing the package:
+| scripts can be run without installing the package:
-| python3 ~/scr/install/bin/pyfe/pyfe/scr_srun.py [args]
+| python3 ~/scr/install/bin/pyfe/scrjob/scr_srun.py [args]
 |
-| or ~/scr/install/bin/pyfe/pyfe can be added to the PATH and scripts ran directly:
+| or ~/scr/install/bin/pyfe/scrjob can be added to the PATH and scripts ran directly:
 | ``$ scr_srun.py [args]``
 |
 | For testing, the directory ~/scr/install/bin/pyfe/tests/ will be created